GersonLopez1612/development-for-managing-tagged-objects-in-S3/README.md

 ## A bit of history and explanation

-I was given a mission (jira ticket) to figure a way to safely remove tagged objects for example with the tag `LifeCycle=Delete` from a very critical s3 bucket.
-Our goal is to move the desired objects to a secondary bucket which will then be wiped later after a certain amount of days as a safeguard in case we need to restore the objects back.
-This doesn't sound to complicated right? well the thing is that this bucket currently has millions of critical objects and there isn't lifecycle rule that can do the trick.
+I was assigned a mission (Jira ticket) to develop a method for safely removing tagged objects, such as those labeled with the tag `LifeCycle=Delete`, from a critical S3 bucket.
+The objective is to transfer these objects to a secondary bucket, where they will be retained for a specified period as a precautionary measure in case restoration is needed.
+At first glance, this task may not seem too complex; however, the challenge arises from the fact that this bucket contains millions of critical objects, and there are no lifecycle rules that can address the situation.

-I came up with two lambda functions to solve this in two different scenarios.
+To tackle this issue, I designed two Lambda functions to handle the task in two different scenarios.

 ### [Scenario 1] Triggered by EventBridge